 Those lucky enough to have thought of this idea years ago, and who got in early, have been rewarded with some very good returns.

-Research has shown, that long term buy-to-let returns over the previous few decades, averaged about 16% per year, compared to just 6% for UK equities.
-From this data, it is clear to see why so many people were tempted into property investments.
+Research has shown, that long term property investing buy-to-let returns over the previous few decades, averaged about 16% per year, compared to just 6% for UK equities.
+From this data, it is clear to see why so many people were tempted into property investing.

 A quick word of caution though before I explain the different ways you can invest in the property market.